General Post Office, Dublin: Architecture

-The foundation-stone of the building, which was designed by Francis Johnston, was laid by the Lord Lieutenant of Ireland, Charles Whitworth, 1st Earl Whitworth, on 12 August 1814, attended by the Post-Masters-General, Charles O'Neill, 1st Earl O'Neill and Laurence Parsons, 2nd Earl of Rosse.
+The foundation stone of the building, which was designed by Francis Johnston, was laid by the Lord Lieutenant of Ireland, Charles Whitworth, 1st Earl Whitworth, on 12 August 1814, attended by the Post-Masters-General, Charles O'Neill, 1st Earl O'Neill and Laurence Parsons, 2nd Earl of Rosse.
 The structure was completed in the short space of approximately three years at a cost (depending on sources) of between £50,000 and £80,000.

 The front elevation is 67.1 metres (220 ft) long.
 It features a portico (24.4 metres (80 ft) wide) of six fluted Ionic columns, 137.16 centimetres (54 inches) in diameter.
 The frieze of the entablature is highly enriched.
 The tympanum of the pediment originally carried the royal arms; following restoration in the 1920s, they were removed.
-On the acroteria of the pediment are three statues by John Smyth: when facing the building Mercury on the left, with his Caduceus and purse; Fidelity on the right, with a hound at her feet and a key held in her right hand (due to these features it is argued that the statue is in fact of Hecate); and Hibernia in the centre, resting on her spear and holding a harp.
+On the acroteria of the pediment are three statues by John Smyth: when facing the building Mercury on the left, with his Caduceus and purse; Fidelity on the right, with a hound at her feet and a key held in her right hand (due to these features it is possible that the statue is in fact of Hecate); and Hibernia in the centre, resting on her spear and holding a harp.
 The entablature, with the exception of the architrave, is continued along the rest of the front; the frieze, however, is not decorated over the portico.
 A balustrade surmounts the cornice of the building, which is 15.2 metres (50 ft) from the ground.

 With the exception of the portico, which is of Portland stone, the main building is of mountain granite.
 The elevation has three stories, of which the lower or basement is rusticated.
 The portico occupies the entire height of the structure.

 The GPO Arcade is an art deco style shopping arcade at the rear of the complex, with access from Henry Street and Princes Street North.
 It was built by the Office of Public Works following the Rising.
 Local radio station, Millennium 88FM was based here.